chetan-18/dummy_proj2/README.md

 2 adding admin column which has boolean value in users table

 Admin access thruough views and controller

 Here, we will define functionality such that if the user logged in is admin it will show admin with username.
-And also admin has all view, edit and delete functioanlity of all users' articles
+And also admin has all view, edit and delete functioanlity of all users' articles(which was restricted to only article's user previously)

+Admin able to delete other users